ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 C.delivered: The total amount of data (tracked in octets or in packets) delivered so far over the lifetime of the transport connection C.

+inflight: The connection's best estimate of the number of bytes outstanding in the network.
+This includes the number of bytes that have been sent but have not been acknowledged or marked as lost.

 SMSS: The Sender Maximum Segment Size.

 is_cwnd_limited: True if the connection has fully utilized its cwnd at any